leaysgur/slides/docs/jsconf_jp-2024/index.md

   - Special characters must be escaped by `\`
   - Escape sequences can also be used, but...

-Can be dynamic, but invalid syntax are only detected at runtime. 💣
+Can be dynamic, invalid syntax will be detected at runtime only. 💣

 ---